 Debt tends to be cyclical.
 You pay away and make progress only to find that after considerable time, you are back where you started.
 Let’s be clear: This is not an indication of exercising considerable control over the situation.

 There must be a reason so many people find themselves in this pattern of debt followed by more debt.
 Something is going wrong.
 Often, the problem is nowhere near catastrophic.
-But it’s annoying and an obstacle to real financial progress.
-It’s hard to go forward while you’re going backward to pay off debt.
-Thankfully, there is a solution — actually, a number of solutions.
+But it's annoying and an obstacle to real financial progress.
+It's hard to go forward while you're going backward to pay off debt.
+Thankfully, there is a solution to this debt cycle — actually, a number of solutions.

 1. Gather the Info

-To fix it you need to know what is broken.
+To fix something, you need to know what is broken.
 Gather all your debt statements: credit cards, student loans, car loans — all of them.
-And get a copy of your credit report, preferably a free one available through AnnualCreditReport.com
+And get a copy of your credit report.

 Once you have gathered the information, calculate a couple basic numbers.
 Add up the totals of all the debt and of your monthly payments.
 These two numbers are extremely important.